SheetJS/sheetjs/README.md

   keys are paths and values are objects representing the files)
 - `sheetRows-1` rows will be generated when looking at the JSON object output (since the header row is counted as a row when parsing the data)
+- `bookVBA` merely exposes the raw vba object.
+It does not parse the data.

 The defaults are enumerated in bits/84_defaults.js